If you are wondering, “do I really need supplemental insurance with Medicare, or is it a waste of money?”, you’re in the right place.

 Are Medicare Advantage Plans Bad Like People Say?

-Above we talked about the differences between supplemental Medicare insurance and Medicare Advantage, and that may lead you to ask if Medicare Advantage plans are bad.
+Above we talked about the differences between Medicare Supplement Insurance and Medicare Advantage plans, and that may lead you to ask if Medicare Advantage plans are bad.
 In a word, no, but they are not the right choice for everyone.

 Many people aging into their Medicare benefits now are used to employer group health plans that look a lot like Medicare Advantage plans.
 That’s because group health plans and Medicare Advantage use the familiar HMO (health maintenance organization) and PPO (preferred provider organization) managed healthcare delivery models.